Newlands Resolution: Passage

 The resolution established a five-member commission to study the laws that were needed in Hawaii.
 The commission included Territorial Governor Sanford B. Dole (R-Hawaii Territory), Senators Shelby M. Cullom (R-IL) and John T. Morgan (D-AL), Representative Robert R. Hitt (R-IL) and former Hawaii Chief Justice and later Territorial Governor Walter F. Frear (R-Hawaii Territory).
 The commission's final report was submitted to Congress, resulting in a debate that lasted over a year.
 Congress raised objections that establishing an elected territorial government in Hawaii would lead to the admission of a state with a non-white majority.
 Annexation allowed duty-free trade between the islands and the mainland, although this had mostly already been accomplished through a reciprocity trade agreement King David Kalakaua had made with the US in 1875, which had also given the US Navy a long term lease of Pearl Harbor as a naval base.

 The creation of the Territory of Hawaii was the final step in a long history of dwindling Hawaiian sovereignty, and divided the local population.
 The annexation was opposed among the Polynesian population, and occurred without a referendum of any kind.
 Between September 11 and October 2, 1897, the Hui Aloha 'Aina and Hui Kulai'aina groups organised a mass petition drive that obtained 21,269 signatures on the "Petition Against Annexation"—more than half of the 39,000 native Hawaiians.
 The Hawaiian sovereignty movement still disputes the legality of the acquisition of Hawaii under the United States Constitution.
 However, the US Supreme Court gave tacit recognition to the legitimacy of Hawaii's annexation in DeLima v.
 Bidwell, 182 U.S. 1, 196 (1901).
+The legality of the Newlands Resolution has also been recognized by the Ninth Circuit Court of Appeals in Arakaki v.
+Lingle, 477 F.3d 1048 (2007)(recognizing that "the Newlands Resolution, provided that the Republic of Hawaii ceded all public lands to the United States").